stephanielabelle/matplotlib-challenge/README.md

 1. Analysis Summary
 2. Merged Dataframe of mouse and study data
-3. Summary statistics of tumour volume
+3. Summary statistics of tumour volume across drug regimens
 4. Bar chart comparing the number of data timepoints collected by drug regimen
 5. Pie chart comparing 'sex' distribution of study mice
 6. Quatitative analysis of potential outliers in Capomulin, Ramicane, Infubinol, and Ceftamin treatment groups